 We recommend that authors cite all previous stages of publication and presentation of their ideas that have culminated in the final work, including conference papers, workshop presentations and listserv communications.
 This will ensure that a complete record of all communication relating to the work is documented.

 Republication of original work – Only original and innovative work is published in the journal with a small number of exceptions only.
 These exceptions include conference papers, archival papers that are republished in special issues and at the discretion of the editor.
 The original work is fully and correctly attributed and permission from the appropriate copyright holder obtained.
 Besides, it is the author’s obligation to mention any facts in this regard in the compliance with ethical standard statement at the end of the manuscript.

-Attribution - References to other publications must be in AMA manual of style.
+Attribution - References to other publications must be in Vancouver style.
 All references should be carefully checked for completeness, accuracy, and consistency.
 You should include all author names and initials and give any journal title in full.

 Handling allegations of plagiarism – The journal seeks to uphold academic integrity and to protect authors' rights and to ensure this, the editors take all cases of plagiarism very seriously.
 The editors are also aware of the potential impact of an allegation of plagiarism can ruin a researcher's career.
 Therefore, they have procedures in place to deal with alleged cases of plagiarism.
 In order to take an unbiased approach, they investigate each case thoroughly, seeking clarification from all affected parties.